apache/lucenenet/src/Lucene.Net.QueryParser/Flexible/Standard/Parser/package.md

 ## Lucene Query Parser

- The package org.apache.lucene.queryparser.flexible.standard.parser contains the query parser.
+The namespace <tt>Lucene.Net.QueryParsers.Flexible.Standard.Parser</tt> contains the query parser.

- This text parser only performs the syntax validation and creates an QueryNode tree from a query string.
+This text parser only performs the syntax validation and creates an IQueryNode tree from a query string.